-Recommended target Free cyanide concentration should not exceed 2 $\mu g/\ell$ (99% protection) or 4 $\mu g/\ell$ (95% protection) Description Free cyanide is bioavailable and refers to either molecular hydrogen cyanide (HCN) or ionic cyanide (CN -), with HCN being the most toxic form (WHO, 1982).
+Recommended target Free cyanide concentration should not exceed 2 μg/l (99% protection) or 4 μg/l (95% protection) Description Free cyanide is bioavailable and refers to either molecular hydrogen cyanide (HCN) or ionic cyanide (CN $^-$), with HCN being the most toxic form (WHO, 1982).
 At a pH <7 free cyanide is present entirely as HCN.
-Above pH 11, free cyanide exists entirely as CN - .
-In seawater the equilibrium species are HCN (90 %) and CN - (10%).
+Above pH 11, free cyanide exists entirely as CN $^-$.
+In seawater the equilibrium species are HCN (90 %) and CN $^-$ (10%).
 Natural occurrence No information could be obtained on natural occurrence of cyanide in marine waters.
 Interdependence & Fate in the environment The form of cyanide is dependent on pH, but is also influenced by temperature, as well as other properties such as constituents dissolved oxygen, salinity, sunlight and complexing agents.
 There is therefore a possibility of a multitude of complex metallo-cyanides existing in aquatic environments, each with its own physical and chemical properties.
 The toxicity of cyanide increases if the pH levels decreases, forming extremely toxic HCN (WHO, 1982).
 Method Common methods for measuring cyanide include colorimetry, titrimetry and potentiometry (ANZECC, 2000).
-Unit: $\mu g/\ell$ as CN - Impacts & Thresholds - respiration.
-Chronic effects of cyanide include developmental abnormalities and lower reproductive endocrine function.
+Unit: μg/l as CN - Impacts & Thresholds

+Cyanide interferes with cellular respiration.
+Chronic effects of cyanide include developmental abnormalities and lower reproductive potential, and negatively affect endocrine function.
 However, no specific data relevant to WIO region could be obtained.